rsolorio/SoloPlayerH/README.md

   - Full timestamp describing when the song's information was updated
   - ID3 mapping: custom ChangeDate tag
   - Fallback: file modification date
+- playDate
+  - Full timestamp describing the last time the song was played
 - language
   - The language of the song
   - ID3 mapping: TLAN